Free to Speak But Never To Insult or Abuse

 These are just a few of the lines people often use online and offline.

 The world is changing.
 What were once taboos are now beginning to normalize.
 Everyone is starting to grow their own personal perspectives of the world and what were once little voices are now roaring like thunder.
-In other words, change, technology, and multimedia has influenced the way people think.
+In other words, change, technology, and multimedia have influenced the way people think.

 Now, people feel empowered to give life to their thoughts; to speak louder than they ever had before.
 This changed world feels fantastic.
-What were once mere ideals are now a reality.
+What was once mere ideals are now a reality.
 However, not every person channels this change positively.

 Really now, what is it with humanity trying to abuse every privilege they get?